Presentation layer and Session layer of the OSI model

 duplex modes

-In the simplex mode, only one device can send data.
+In simplex mode, only one device can send data.
 A radio broadcast is an example of the simplex mode.

 Functions of the session layer